ably/specification/specifications/features.md

   - `(TK2b)` `capability` string - Capability requirements JSON stringified for the token.
 When omitted, Ably will default to the capabilities of the underlying key
   - `(TK2c)` `clientId` string - A `clientId` string to associate with this token.
 If `clientId` is `null` or omitted, then the token is prohibited from assuming a `clientId` in any operations, however if `clientId` is a wildcard string `'*'`, then the token is permitted to assume any `clientId`.
 Any other string value for `clientId` implies that the `clientId` is both enforced and assumed for all operations for this token
   - `(TK2d)` `timestamp` long - The timestamp (in milliseconds since the epoch) of this request.
 Timestamps, in conjunction with the `nonce`, are used to prevent requests from being replayed. `timestamp` is a "one-time" value, and is valid in a request, but is not validly a member of any default token params such as `ClientOptions#defaultTokenParams`
+  - `(TK2e)` `nonce` optional string - Used to prevent against replay attacks.
+If not provided, then the library will automatically generate one if needed, as described by [RSA9c](#RSA9c).

 #### AuthOptions